Anaminus/roblox-cure/README.md

 - `native` (Configuration)

-	This folder contains packages that are included with Cure by default.
-The current default packages are *network*, *settings*, and *spawner*.
-Any package in this folder will be available on both the server and clients.
+	This folder contains packages that are available on both clients and the server.
+Cure comes with a few of these native packages built-in.

 - `info` (Configuration)

 	Contains general information and documentation about the project.
-By default, this folder contains documentation for the *network*, *settings*, and *spawner* packages.
+By default, this folder contains documentation for the built-in native packages.

-- `network` (Configuration)

-	Used by the *network* package to replicate network packets.

 - `settings` (Configuration)

-	Used by the *settings* package to contain setting objects.
+	Used by the *settings* native package to contain setting objects.
 Value objects may be added here as initial settings.

+Note that the `native` folder, as well as the `packages` and `scripts` folders of each peer, may contain sub-folders.
+Cure will automatically recurse every folder, looking for sources.

 ### Globals